 While it’s true that the best time to prune certain conifers (yews and hemlocks) is in early spring just before new growth appears, you can selectively cut branches for holiday decorations without harming the plant.
-Cedars, firs and spruce can be pruned at any time to control their size.
+Cedars, firs and spruce can be trimmed at any time to control their size.
 Just prune back to a visible bud.

 Conifers with Aromatic Foliage

-Remember most conifers require full sun and a well-drained soil to thrive.
+Remember most conifers require full sun and well-drained soil to thrive.
 Check with your local Cooperative Extension Service or the American Conifer Society for more information.